harnettd/3-column-preview-card/README.md

 ### Built with

 - HTML5
-- CSS
-- Flexbox
+- CSS with Flexbox and BEM methodology
 - Sass
-- BEM

 ### What I learned

-I completed this project mainly to practice techniques I've learned working on previous projects.
-Also, I took the opportunity to implement some tips and tricks that I picked up from feedback on Frontend Mentor.
+I completed this project mainly to practice techniques I've learned from previous projects.
+Also, I took the opportunity to implement some tips and tricks that I picked up from Frontend Mentor feedback as well as to implement a few simple upgrades.
 Namely,

-- I used the CSS trick `html {font-size: 66.7%}` to set `10rem` to `15px`.
+- I used the CSS trick `html {font-size: 62.5%}` to set `10rem` to `16px`.
+(Actually, in my code, I used the wrong percentage, but going back and recalculating all lengths seems like a lot of unnecessary work.
+I'll fix the typo in future projects.)
-- I set the card's width using `max-width: 100vw`.
-This is the first time I've used `vw` units.
-- I set the preview card's height using `min-height: 100vh`.
-This is the first time I've used `vh` units.
+- I set the card's width using `max-width: 100vw` and the card's height using `min-height: 100vh`.
+This is the first time I've used `vw` and `vh` units.
+- I minified my CSS (even though it's hardly necessary for a project of this size).
+- To build the project, I used Make (although Grunt and Gulp are better suited to the task).

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+- I plan to learn Grunt and Gulp to automate build processes on future projects.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [How to Minify CSS and Speed Up Your Website](https://blog.hubspot.com/website/minify-css) - I learned different ways to minify CSS from this webpage.
+I went with css-minify.
+- [Learn Makefiles With the tastiest examples](https://makefiletutorial.com/) - I hadn't written a Makefile for a while.
+This website served as a great refresher.

 ## Author